 In the summer of 2014, the year LeBron James went home, an euphoric Chris Bosh signed a max deal with the Miami Heat for $120 million dollars.
 That singular moment for Bosh seems like a moment frozen in time, put in a capsule and tossed out to sea.
-Bosh has played 97 regular season games in two years because life isn’t always fair.
+Bosh has played 0 regular season games in two years because life isn’t always fair.
 His body blood has been doing some not nice body blood things, causing clots that have the potential of moving through the superhighway of Bosh’s tissued flesh, to the heart and brain, if the worst thing happens.
 Medicine thins the blood, dissolves the clots.
 Sometimes, usually but not always, you are cured forever.
 Sometimes, usually but not always, your athletic career is over.

+It’s not complicated.
+NBA doctors will not clear him.
 There is no NBA team, despite Bosh’s talent, that would willingly take on a player with such serious medical complications.

 photo via llananba